 Sure, we can talk about how unfair it is.
 And we can madly agree about how we can’t see how it’s entirely in the public interest, but it won’t change the fact that the law is the law which to quote Rhett Das, “Doesn’t bend”

 Or we can realise that one day we’ll have to get on with it (and why not make it today), and take a different tack

-Do you have any additional tips you can share ?
-Pop them on an email to me.
-I'm all ears.
+Do you have any additional tips you can share?
+Pop them in an email to me.
+I’m all ears.